dmfow/CheatSheets/Git.md

 # OR
 git commit -am “Message for the commit here” command

-# Upload to your git/gitlab/github server
+# Upload to your git/gitlab/github server (<master> is the name of the master)
 git push command
 # OR
 git push origin <master>

+# Merge everything on the remote repo to your local repo
+git pull

 ```